zombie pedal: dead pedal with a shaker

 strongly evocative of real E30 M3 track car experience.

-• Sadly, engine vibrations confounded other, more useful Shakeseat feedback:
+- Sadly, engine vibrations confound more useful haptic feedback:

 tire slip.